 |Søren Vester Haldrup

 Søren is one of Skateistan’s veteran volunteers, and has been involved since 2009.
 In Copenhagen, Denmark, he helped coordinate some of Skateistan’s most successful fundraisers in 2010, which raised approximately 100,000 USD.
-Søren has an MSc in Theory and History of International Relations from the London School of Economics and Political Science.
-He is currently living in Copenhagen doing a master’s degree in political science.
+Søren has an MSc in Theory and History of International Relations from the London School of Economics and Political Science and an MSc in Political Science from University of Copenhagen.
 He visited Kabul in January 2011, and recently helped Skateistan achieve charitable status in the United Kingdom where he is currently a representative.

 United States of America